Find me a therapist who specialise in anxiety

 It could be fine, as many mental health professionals, regardless of what they market themselves on, see you as a whole person and understand that symptoms and diagnoses are just that, and that to address mental suffering, we need to get to the web of roots, not just one root of the problem.

 The ladder approach can be problematic.
 Mental health struggles are woven into the fabric of our lives.
 Diagnoses such as anxiety, depression, Complex PTSD or prolonged grief often cover over deeper struggles, and they can be intertwined.
 If someone comes with anxiety, they might also feel depressed and vice versa.
-Depression or anxiety may also be the surface and underlying is traumatic experiences and ACE scores representing stories of abuse and neglect in a childhood deprived of warmth and responsible adults.
+Depression or anxiety may also be the surface symptoms of underlying traumatic experiences and ACE scores representing stories of abuse and neglect in a childhood deprived of warmth and responsible adults.

 My main gripe with too much specialisation is that it narrows curiosity if we think we know how someone’s story will unfold when they first present in therapy with a symptom or specific characteristics, such as being a high achiever with anxiety.